Table of Contents

 - RGB LED fans to add a bit of color

 CyberpowerPC Gamer Xtreme VR GXiVR8060A8

 CPU: Intel Core i5-9400F 2.9GHz | GPU: Nvidia GeForce GTX 1660 Ti 6GB | RAM: 8GB | Storage: 240GB SSD & 1TB HDD

-CyberpowerPC is well known for their vast amount of prebuilt PCs, some of which are definitely some of the best cheap gaming PCs on the market.
+CyberpowerPC is well known for their vast amount of prebuilt PCs.
 One such example is the Gamer Xtreme VR, which is a budget build that’s very well balanced, and highly capable of running most modern games at 1080p.
 It’s powered by Intel’s 9th generation Core i5-9400F CPU, which sits on a B360 chipset and is one of Intel’s processors without an included graphics card.
 Nothing to worry here, though, as you have Nvidia’s excellent GTX 1660 Ti graphics card in a 6GB variant.

 The build is rounded out by 8GB of DDR4 RAM, a 240GB SSD for your OS and software, and a large, 1TB hard drive for everything else.
 You’re also getting RGB fans inside the case, as well as RGB lights on the case itself.
 To make things even better, CyberpowerPC includes a keyboard and mouse, too.